-Unless you are stationed on the Ross ice shelf, then it hasn’t escaped your notice that after the recent Viva Technology show in Paris, there will be yet another show for start-ups coming to your part of the world.
+Unless you are stationed on the Ross ice shelf, then it hasn’t escaped your notice that after the forthcoming Viva Technology show in Paris, there will be yet another show for start-ups coming to your part of the world.

 If you are a US business that wants to purchase complementary or innovative technology, consider approaching balkanized Europe where the business culture is similar to yours (but the food is better).